wroberts/pygermanet/README.rst

-To look up synsets, you must have the canonical form of the word as it would appear in a dictionary (head word); this module calls this word form the lemma.
+To look up synsets, you must have the canonical form of the word as it would appear in a dictionary (head word); this module calls this word form the *lemma*.
 The GermaNet instance can perform lemmatisation of words using data derived from the `Projekt deutscher Wortschatz`_::

     >>> gn.lemmatise(u'ginge')